flashkot/jsPackCompress/README.md

 }
 ```

-Then I moved the compressed data to HTML comments at the end of the file,
+I moved the compressed data to HTML comments at the end of the file,
 avoiding the need to escape quotes and newlines.
 However, I still had to
 escape `-->`.
-In addition browser doesn't try to render all this bytes as page
+Bonus: browser doesn't try to render all this bytes as page
-text (which was another source of stutter to page loading).
+text (which was another source of stutter to page loading with existing tools).

 I wrote function to escape data.
 This function also checks if there are any less
 common bytes than `\\` and `\r`.
-And if there is it swaps them to save some
+And if there is it swaps them to save on
-bytes on escaping and adds them to the mapping.
+escaping.
+This is also added to byte mapping.

 Finally the decoding process looks like this: